 Mallie Gayle graduated from Bibb County High School in 1956, she earned her Bachelor's degree at Howard College and her Master's degree at Samford University in Birmingham, Alabama.
 She was a member of the Hypatia Honor Society, Kappa Delta Epsilon, and Pi Gamma Mu.

 Mallie Gayle was a respected lifetime educator and followed a special calling to assist and inspire young adults to achieve their educational and life goals.
 She served as a teacher, counselor, principal and superintendent in the field of education.
 After a national search, she was the first woman ever appointed Executive Director of the Arizona School Administrators Association.

-One to two scholarships will be awarded in 2018.
-The amount of each scholarship will range from $500 to $1,000.
+One scholarship will be awarded in 2019.
+The amount of the scholarship will be $500.